Drone Night Surveillance Services Across India

 Your Site Doesn't Stop When the Sun Goes Down

-CCTV cameras have fixed blind spots.
-A 200-acre solar farm may need 60+ cameras to approach full coverage and even then, darkness, dust, and distance render them unreliable.
-Security guards cannot patrol hundreds of acres effectively on foot.
+A 200-acre solar farm may need 60+ CCTV cameras for basic coverage, and even then, darkness, dust, and distance make them unreliable.
+Security guards cannot patrol hundreds of acres on foot.
+Fixed cameras have blind spots that experienced intruders know well.

-One night of undetected theft can cost ₹10–50 lakhs.
-A full year of professional drone surveillance from Lesoko often costs less.
-The math is straightforward; the question is execution.
+One night of undetected cable theft can cost ₹10–50 lakhs.
+A year of professional drone surveillance from Lesoko typically costs less.

 Aerial drone surveillance image showing two intruders circled between solar panel rows at night — Lesoko night security monitoring